juststrings/Haulage-Analysis/readme.md

 - ### The treemap showing total revenue generated by drivers
 #### Importance of The visual
-This visual will make its easier for the decision makers to know which of their drivers have they generated the most revenue from due to his successful trips.
+This visual will make its easier for the decision makers to know which of their drivers have they generated the most revenue from their successful trips.

-- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, quarter,month and day
+- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, to quarter,m onth and day
 #### Importance of The visual
 This will enable the stakeholders know the total trips travelled by their trucks and prepare before hand for breakdown.

 ## Findings
-The dataset provided gave only details(name) of drivers whom have successfully completed a trip.<br>
+The dataset provided gave only details(name) of drivers whom have successfully completed a trip (closed trips).<br>
 In the bridging section <br>
 - Pilot 151 had the most successful number of trips.
 Travelling from Warri to Sapelle.<br>
 He also accounted for the most expenses in the catergory of bridging drivers which is understandable but with a lesser revenue generated (the third driver with the most revenue generated) due to the destination he his plying.